jordwest/prism/docs/JOURNAL.md

 Second problem seems fairly solved with that sequence number.
 I'll revisit the server sequence number again in future when it's needed.

 Now adding a spring to the camera to follow the player.
 Added a generic spring to the prism package.

+The camera is so smooooooth I LOVE IT.
+It feels good just to move the character.
+Getting real excited now, I'm starting to feel like this could have potential.
+Somehow it feels much more responsive than the Godot version, not sure if it's because of the frame rate or what.